22 Environmental Sustainability Jobs That Truly Matter

 Think of it this way: Humans have the choice of becoming a sustainable species or an extinct one.
 That might sound overly dramatic, but the possibility of extinction is very real.
 History is littered with civilizations that have collapsed because of their unsustainable practices.
 The difference now is that we are a global civilization.
 We might all collapse together.

-As of 2016, it already takes the Earth over a year and a half to regenerate what humanity uses in just one year.
-That means we are using the equivalent of 1.6 planets in order to support our collective lifestyle.
-By 2030, based only on moderate scenarios, we might require the equivalent of two planets in order to continue supporting our current practices.6
+According to the Global Footprint Network, it already takes the Earth over a year and a half to regenerate what humanity uses in just one year.
+That means we are using the equivalent of 1.75 planets in order to support our collective lifestyle.
+By 2030, based only on moderate scenarios, we might require the equivalent of two planets in order to continue supporting our current practices.

 Clearly, that high rate of resource consumption and waste cannot continue.
 We only have one planet.
 The math is not in our favor.
 Our global civilization is unsustainable because it can't be maintained indefinitely without destroying ourselves and much of the rest of the planet along the way, including many other species.